jbob/homepage/content/post/ipv6proxy.md

         ...
         port            = 9091

-If you IPv6 additionally changes over time (changing network prefix etc.) you have to regulary update the service definition and reload xinetd:
+If your IPv6 address additionally changes over time (changing network prefix etc.) you have to regulary update the service definition and reload xinetd:

     #!/bin/sh